Things to Do During the Little League World Series

 Reptiland is a favorite stop for all ages.

 For an authentic Central Pennsylvania adventure, consider exploring the Susquehanna River by kayak with one of the area’s licensed outfitters.
-To plan a water excursion, Five Mountain Outfitters in Shikshinny, Susquehanna Outdoor Adventures in Bloomsburg, and Riverside Adventure Company in Danville all offer rental services.
+To plan a water excursion, Five Mountain Outfitters in Shikshinny and Riverside Adventure Company in Danville all offer rental services.
 For a more laid back water experience, simply rent a kayak for a few hours at the Montour Preserve, located just 15 minutes north of Danville.
 The Preserve is home to Lake Chillisquaque, a 165 acre reservoir lake.

 The Montour Preserve is a great place to enjoy nature; kayak the lake, enjoy a peaceful picnic, or explore the fossil pit.